wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the DNS Profile.
 Enter your password if prompted.
 5. On your Home Screen, a bookmark will appear.
 You do not need to install KSigns/ESigns from it!
 6. Go back to khoindvn.io.vn.
 Scroll to KSign/ESign and download one of them (such as China National Heavy Duty Truck Group Co., Ltd).
 DO NOT FORGET THE NAME OF THE ESIGN/KSIGN YOU DOWNLOADED!
 >💡 It is recommended to try the KSigns first.
-Start with the one at the top and work your way down the list if it is revoked.
+Start with the one at the top and work your way down the list if it is revoked. <br>
 >💡 To save time, you could install multiple KSigns at a time.
 7. Go to your phone's Home Screen and wait for the ESign/KSign app to appear.
 Click on it and make sure you don't get an integrity error (if you do, delete it and download another ESign/KSign).
 If you get an "Untrusted Developer" error, continue reading this guide.
 > If it does not appear, read Troubleshooting.